sagemath/trac_to_gh/Issue 9852.md

 This tickets implements a new (and direct) interface to CPLEX, using its C library.
 We are now able to iterate over integer solutions of a MILP, which is a *very* good news (after quite a lot of work debugging Cython code) `:-D`

-I also updated the method MixedIntegerLinearProgram.solve to show two different ways to use CPLEX. #8880 is not needed either anymore once this patch is merged.
+I also updated the method MixedIntegerLinearProgram.solve to show two different ways to use CPLEX, and modified modules_list.py to compile the right files. #8880 is not needed either anymore once this patch is merged.

 Tips for the reviewer :